Woocommerce

 This error means that your server encountered an internal error and was unable to specify which error happened.

-In these cases you can check your Server Log to identify which process crashed and why.
-In most cases it’s simply because of a product with an invalid attribute, or a function that is called wrongly in the webshop.
+In most cases, it’s simply because of a product with an invalid attribute, or a function that is called incorrectly in the webshop.

 An example of such an error could occur once you upgrade both WooCommerce and Klarna.
 In this instance, the problem is created by the ‘woocommerce-gateway-klarna’ plugin which does not upgrade.

-If this happens go to woocommerce-gateway-klarna > includes > variables-checkout.php.
+If this happens, go to woocommerce-gateway-klarna > includes > variables-checkout.php.

 Look for: